noahehall/theBookOfNoah/0current/proxy/haproxy.md

 - defaultbackend: default handler after all other usebackends
   - if a request isnt processed by a usebackend or defaultbackend haproxy responds with 503
 - http-request: access control for layer 7 request processing
-  - add-header
+  - add-header: set/add a header
   - allow
   - auth
   - capture
-  - del-header
+  - del-header: delete header
   - denystatus
   - deny: deny a incomming http request
-  - if
-  - redirect: respond with a
+  - redirect: perform some type of redirect
+    - prefix: e.g. redirect all requests to /poop `http-request redirect prefix /poop if !{ path_beg /poop/ }`
+    - scheme: e.g. redirect to h > s: `http-request redirect scheme https`
+      - append use a 301 `redirect scheme code 301 https if !{ ssl_fc }`
   - reject
-  - replace-header
-  - set-header
+  - replace-header: regex replacement of an existing header
+  - set-header: set/overwrite a header
   - set-log-level
   - set-method
-  - set-path
-  - set-query
-  - set-uri
+  - set-path: set the path the client requested
+    - e.g. `set-path /poop%[path] if !{ path_beg /poop }` prepends poop to all requests
+  - set-query: set the query string
+  - set-uri: set the path and query string
   - set-var
   - tarpit
   - unless